jgabaut/koliseo/README.md

     - Using the global allocator (from malloc)
   - Extra utility functions
     - Help you estimate relative memory usage by some particular type of object.
 May prove useful in some scenarios.

-### Core debug <a name = "extra_debug"></a>

-  Extra debug for core calls, may be too verbose for some applications.

-### Gulp <a name = "extra_gulp"></a>

-  :construction: Disclaimer: after version 0.5, the Gulp feature is no longer present inside the main koliseo.c file.
-It has been reimplemented as an extension, in kls_gulp.h file. :construction:

-  Utility to memory-map a file (always the best idea, right?) to a C string, by providing the filepath.
-  - Also includes a minimal string-view API, in case you want to work on the file contents differently.

 ### Templates <a name = "templates"></a>